Biomedical scientist, knowledge architect, software engineer

-With respect to the past research in this area, mainly focused on representing the tasks involved in a CPG, but poorly addressing the more general and practical issue of the CPGs implementation, our focus in the Guide project shifted towards a different conceptual and architectural paradigm based on two major patterns coming form the software engineering literature: Separation of Concerns (SoC) [5.1].
+With respect to the past research in this area, mainly focused on representing the tasks involved in a (Clinical Practice Guideline) CPG, but poorly addressing the more general and practical issue of the CPGs implementation, the focus of the Guide project shifted towards a different conceptual and architectural paradigm based on a major pattern coming form the software engineering literature: Separation of Concerns (SoC) [5.1].
 SoC is the core of software engineering, in general, and of object-oriented software development in particular.

 Concerns are the primary motivation for organizing and decomposing software into manageable and comprehensible parts.
 But SoC is not only a software engineering paradigm, it is a general approach that can be applied to human resources [5.2] indicating that each individual exhibits different concerns that are normally associated with his/her skills, attitude or past experience: “not everybody is equal, not everybody performs the same job with the same ability”.
 Moreover, it has been observed in working environment that separating people with common skills in different working groups increases productivity and reduces management costs, but only if the groups do not overlap and have clear "contracts" that define their operability and their concerns.
 In the heathcare domain the knowledge creation/conversion process, aiming at developing a knowledge-based information system, is carried out by three kinds of actors: